 (A) Vocational rehabilitation services include vocational evaluation, work adjustment, personal adjustment, job placement, job coaching, and community-based assessment service programs;

-(B) The following services may be provided to an applicant or eligible consumer, as needed, to obtain or fully participate in assessment and/or VR services, consistent with rule 3304-2-56 of the Administrative Code and consumer informed choice.
+(B) The following services may be provided to an applicant or eligible individual, as needed, to obtain or fully participate in assessment and/or VR services, consistent with rule 3304-2-56 of the Administrative Code and individual informed choice.

 (1) Interpreter and note-taking services, reader service, and child care.

 (2) Maintenance.
-"Maintenance" means the additional costs incurred by a person while participating in an assessment for determining eligibility and vocational rehabilitation needs or while receiving services under an IPE.
-Maintenance shall not be provided after the consumer receives his/her first paycheck, or after the first thirty days of self-employment.
+"Maintenance" means the additional costs incurred by an applicant or eligible individual while participating in an assessment for determining eligibility and vocational rehabilitation needs or while receiving services under an IPE.
+Maintenance shall not be provided after the individual receives his/her first paycheck, or after the first thirty days of self-employment.

 (3) Transportation.
-"Transportation" means travel costs and related costs (that is, meals and lodging) which consumers incur for themselves and their personal care assistants because of participation in another VR service or employment.
+"Transportation" means travel costs and related costs (that is, meals and lodging) which applicants or eligible individuals incur for themselves and their personal care assistants because of participation in another VR service or employment.
 Transportation includes adequate training in the use of public transportation vehicles and systems.
 Transportation may be provided during employment until case closure.

 (4) Diagnosis and care for acute physical or mental conditions which, if not cared for, will interfere with the progress of services on an IPE.
 Treatment shall not exceed thirty consecutive days, except under unusual extenuating circumstances.

 (5) Tools, equipment, and initial stocks.
-When RSC purchases non-perishable items they shall remain the property of RSC until released in writing.
+When OOD purchases non-consumable items they shall remain the property of OOD until released in writing.

 (6) Services to family members.
-These services shall only be provided to allow the consumer to participate in vocational rehabilitation services.
-Only services that can be provided to consumers shall be provided to family members.
+These services shall only be provided to allow the eligible individual to participate in vocational rehabilitation services.
+Only services that can be provided to eligible individuals shall be provided to family members.

 (7) Other goods and services necessary to achieve an employment outcome.
 These include but are not limited to rehabilitation teaching, orientation and mobility services, and occupational licenses.